vizee9600/simple-minecraft-injector/README.md

 # Simple minecraft injector
- Simple method for injecting .DLL into minecraft processes
+ Simple method for injecting .DLL with Load-Library method into minecraft processes